craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 ## Second Wind
 ###### REQ: 1EXP
 ###### 2AP
-''
+'You hurt, bad.
+It's not enough to kill you, so it won't be enough to stop you.'

-Expend a Hit Die.
-You gain the number rolled plus you Constitution Modifier as Vitality.
+Expend two Hit Die.
+You gain the number rolled plus twice your Constitution Modifier as Vitality.

+You may only use this feature once between Long Rests.

 ## Engage
 ###### REQ: 1EXP
 ###### W+2 AP
 ###### USE: Melee Weapon
-''
+'You will be their biggest threat, and they need to know it.'

 Target a creature within your Weapon Range and establish Line of Sight.

-Until the beginning of your next turn, the target is under the 'Engaged' [[Ailment]].
+Make an Attack Roll against that target's Will.
+If you hit, you deal your Weapon Damage as normal, and you impose the 'Engaged' [[Ailment]].

+You may not use this feature again until your target is no longer 'Engaged'.

 ## Cleave
 ###### REQ: 1EXP
 ###### W+1 AP
 ###### USE: Melee Weapon - Slashing
-'You make a wide strike, taking a single strike and extending it into one-and-a-half.'
+'You make a wide strike, taking a single attack and extending it into one-and-a-half.'

 Target a creature within your Weapon Range and another creature within your Weapon Range adjacent to the first, and establish Line of Sight with both.
 Make an Attack Roll against both targets' Reflex.